informedcitizenry/6502.Net/README.md

 `Missing closure for macro` - The macro does not have a closure.

 `Missing closure for segment` - A segment does not have a closure.

+`Parameter name invalid` - The parameter for the macro definition has an invalid name.

 `Program Counter overflow` - The program counter overflowed passed the allowable limit.